UselessTeam/faithless/README.md

 Make sure you take the **Mono** version, and the correct 64-bit / 32-bit depending on your architecture.

 ### .Net Core
-Although Godot mentions installing *MSBuild*, for this project it is recommended to install the [.NET Core 5.0 SDK](https://dotnet.microsoft.com/download/dotnet/5.0) on microsoft's website.
+Although Godot mentions installing *MSBuild*, for this project it is recommended to install the [.NET Core 3.1 SDK](https://docs.microsoft.com/en-us/dotnet/core/install/) on microsoft's website.

-At the time of writing this, there is no stable version, so we are using `v5.0.0-rc.1`.

-You should be able to call the following command with no error, and see a line mentioning the `v5.*` sdk appear.
+You should be able to call the following command with no error, and see a line mentioning the `v3.1.*` sdk appear.
 ```
 dotnet --list-sdks
 ```

+We tried to use the `.Net Core 5.0` version, but there were many issues with, so we downgraded it.

 ## Build and Run
 Open the Godot editor, and select the project.